Colworth House: History

 In 2004 Unilever entered into a joint venture with property investment company Arlington Securities to manage Colworth Science Park, with the aim of turning it into a science cluster by attracting science businesses, academic outposts, and science-based entrepreneurs.
 Arlington was subsequently acquired by Goodman, a property group involved in long-term ownership, development, and management of commercial and industrial property.
-In 2015, the joint venture vehicle was acquired by Palmer Capital and Wrenbridge Land.
+In 2015 the joint venture vehicle was acquired by Palmer Capital and Wrenbridge Land.
 Colworth Science Park remains one of Unilever's six research centres located around the world with around 750 Unilever employees.
-An additional 200 personnel are employed by several of small companies located on the site.
+An additional 200 personnel are employed by several small companies located on the site.

-The Colworth House grounds was the location of a Channel 4 Time Team programme, first broadcast on February 22, 2009.
+The Colworth House grounds were the location of a Channel 4 Time Team programme, first broadcast on 22 February 2009.
 Numerous finds by amateur archaeologists led to the discovery of a Roman villa and farm in a field adjacent to the property.

 Colworth House has also given its name to the Colworth Medal, established by the late Professor Tony James of Unilever Research and Professor Henry Arnstein of the Biochemical Society in 1963.
 The award recognises outstanding research by a young biochemist of any nationality who has carried out the majority of their work in the UK.